 Memorable Manitobans: Jonathan Hughes Arnett (1879-1953)

-Born at Kerwood, Ontario on 17 January 1879, son of Lewis Arnett and Angelina Hughes, the family moved to Winnipeg later that year.
+Born at Kerwood, Ontario on 17 January 1879, son of Lewis Arnett and Angelina Hughes (1850-1944), the family moved to Winnipeg later that year.
 He was educated at Carlton School and, when the family moved to Brandon in 1886, he attended public school and the Brandon Collegiate.
 He taught at Chater School and, for two winters, assisted Dr. McKee at Brandon College.
-He later served as Principal of the Headingley School (1899-1900) and Minnedosa School (1901-1902).
+He later served as Principal of the Headingley School (1898-1901) and Minnedosa School (1901-1902).

-On 5 October 1904 he married Laura Vivian Belvadere Todd.
-They had five children: Jonathan Hughes Arnett (b 1907), Vivian Belvedere Arnett (b 1909), Emerson Lloyd Arnett, Evelyn Mary Arnett, and Laurel Angelina Arnett.
+On 5 October 1904, he married Laura Vivian Belvedere Todd (1878-1984) and they had five children: Jonathan Hughes Arnett (1907-?), Vivian Belvedere Arnett (1909-?), Emerson Lloyd Arnett, Evelyn Mary Arnett (?-?), and Laurel Angelina Arnett (?-?).
 He was a member of the Masons (Seven Oaks Lodge and Bobby Burns Lodge) and the COF.
 He was also a poet and songwriter.
 His poems and songs are stored in the National Library of Canada.

 Birth and marriage registrations, Manitoba Vital Statistics.